the-turing-way/the-turing-way/book/website/ethical-research/law-policy.md

 Intellectual property refers to creations that have been made by humans.
 These can include literary and artistic works, as well as inventions.
-They can also include scientific works and discoveries
+They can also include scientific works and discoveries.

 Intellectual property rights aim to protect the interests of the creators of these works.